New Year’s Resolutions

 Tether Training

 Tethers can be a useful training item, just like crates (when appropriately used).
 They are handy because they can moved from room to room more easily than a large crate can be and they take up hardly any storage space.
 How can they be used and when?
-If you’re unsure on how to properly train your dog, seeking help from a professional Spectrum Canine dog Trainer is best.

 When to use a Tether